Big Wins for Bright Minds: Three Scholars Earn $4,000 in Worldwide Army & Air Force Exchange Service Sweepstakes

-Army & Air Force Exchange Service You Made the Grade second-place sweepstakes winner, Ethan Park with his family at the Camp Humphreys Exchange.

-Three military students turned academic excellence into big rewards, earning a combined $4,000 in Exchange gift cards through the Army & Air Force Exchange Service’s You Made the Grade sweepstakes.
+DALLAS – Three military students turned academic excellence into big rewards, earning a combined $4,000 in Exchange gift cards through the Army & Air Force Exchange Service’s You Made the Grade sweepstakes (https://flic.kr/p/2s23Acy).

+Mia Mendoza, an 11th grader from the Shaw Air Force Base community was presented with the grand prize of a $2,000 Exchange gift card.
+U.S. Army Garrison Humphreys eighth grader Ethan Park pocketed his second-place prize of $1,500 and Gabriel Gomez, a 10th grader from the Maxwell Air Force Base community earned the $500 third-place prize.

+For the fall 2025 semester, the Exchange received more than 1,400 sweepstakes entries worldwide.

 |Date Taken: